 You can pursue compensation for your economic and non-economic losses after a concussion caused by someone else’s intentional or negligent actions.
 Compensable losses can include your medical bills and lost income.
 They can also cover your pain and suffering due to the effects of your injury.

 For example, suppose that you cannot work at your job due to severe headaches, brain fog, and amnesia.
 You can get compensated for your lost income and the diminishment in your quality of life due to your cognitive difficulties.
-Contact the lawyers Curiel & Runion Personal Injury Lawyers by calling (602) 595-5559 for a free consultation to discuss your concussion injury and the compensation you can seek.
+Contact the lawyers Curiel & Runion Car Accident and Personal Injury Lawyers by calling (602) 595-5559 for a free consultation to discuss your concussion injury and the compensation you can seek.